andrewmo15/Senioritis-Alpha-Project/TeamSenioritis_EscapeTheSlaughterhouse_readme.txt

 The floor of this room will have a security code under a ball out of 16 balls.
 You must push the balls to find the security code on the ground.

+## Pause Menu ##
+Press Escape to pull up the Pause Menu to restart or exit.

 # PROBLEM AREAS:
 	* If the Butcher enters a room during a chase and then gets tired, he will phase through walls to return to the hallway.